Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

 ```
 {
-    data_version:X, //Used by upgrade paths to convert old save-data to the newer format.
     data_index:X, //The mansion save data index.
 Mansions with the same index share data.
     mansion_id:{ //Used to run functions, unlike all other data, this is set every time a mansion is selected, and is as such not shared between save data index mansions.
         namespace:"luigis_mansion", //The mansion namespace.